ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/basic_llvm.md

 Go to [`calculator/examples/llvm` crate](../../../calculator/examples/llvm/) and `cargo run`.

-### Goal
+### Add Function

-We want to JIT an add function like
+We want to define an add function like

 ```
 add(x: i32, x: i32) -> i32 { x + y }
 ```

-in LLVM, but using the **LLVM language**.
+but using the **LLVM language** and JIT it.
 Since LLVM is also a VM, it has its own Bytecodes and IR.
-The point is we need to define *every* bit of what makes up a function through LLVM basic constructs such as context, module, function signature setups, argument types, basic block, etc. Here is how to *stitch* our add function together.
+The point is we need to define *every* bit of what makes up a function through LLVM basic constructs such as context, module, function signature setups, argument types, basic block, etc.

+Here is how to *stitch* our add function in LLVM

 1. We start by creating a `context`, adding the `addition` module and setting up the data type we want to use `i32_type` of type [`IntType`](https://thedan64.github.io/inkwell/inkwell/types/struct.IntType.html)